-Antibiotics that contain sulfa, barbiturates, penicillins, and certain drugs used for seizures and diabetes
+Antibiotics that contain sulfa, barbiturates, penicillins, and certain medicines used for seizures and diabetes

 How are drug rashes diagnosed?

-Diagnosing a rash caused by a reaction to medcine is complicated.
-Even a small amount of a drug can cause a major reaction in the skin.
-In addition, the reaction can occur even after the patient has taken a medicine for a long time.
-Your health care provider will usually advise you to stop taking any medicine that is not necessary to sustain your life, to see if the reaction lessens.
-Other medicines may be substituted, if possible.
+Diagnosing a rash caused by a reaction to medicine is complicated.
+Even a small amount of a medicine can cause a major reaction in the skin.
+In addition, the reaction can occur even after you have taken a medicine for a long time.
+Your healthcare provider will usually advise you to stop taking any medicine that is not needed to sustain your life, to see if the reaction eases.
+Your provider may give you a substitute medicine, if possible.

 Treatment for drug rashes

-The condition usually clears up if the patient stops taking the medicine that is causing the reaction.
+The condition usually clears up if you stop taking the medicine that is causing the reaction.
 Other treatment may include:

 Allergic reactions can be serious and even fatal.
-If a rash develops, it is important to immediately contact your health care provider.
+If a rash develops, it is important to contact your healthcare provider right away.